 The original JPEG image size is 41.1KB for the pictures below.

 10% Image Quality 3.16KB

 What are the best image formats for websites?

 Photographs: Photos should be saved as JPEGs (JPG) whenever possible.
 These file sizes are quite small, and when they are compressed, they still look great.
-If you saved the same photo as a PNG format, it would be much larger.
+If you saved the same photo in a PNG format, it would be much larger.
 The JPEG format is best suited for photographs.

 Graphics: If your graphics contain many lines, text, and solid colors, they should be saved as PNG files.
 Logos, graphs, and drawings are an excellent example of this.
 PNGs also handle transparency well.
 When used for graphics, they are better quality than JPEGs, and the file size will be larger.
 You can zoom in on those fine lines and details while maintaining image quality.
 If you are saving a file to a PNG and you have the option of selecting the “bit size” such as 8bit or 24bit, it’s better to choose the higher number to improve image quality and color clarity.

 With the JPEG format being most suited to photographs, it may have problems if you use it to save images generated by a computer.
-Particularly images that have sharp edges, fine lines, and move abruptly from one solid color to another.
+Particularly images that have sharp edges, and fine lines, and move abruptly from one solid color to another.
 That’s why PNGs are much better for graphics files.